jeffwack111/Mandelbrot.jl/README.md

 # Spiders

-This is a collection of algorithms related to complex analytic dynamics centered on the spider algorithm. https://pi.math.cornell.edu/~hubbard/SpidersFinal.pdf
+This is a collection of algorithms related to complex analytic dynamics including the spider algorithm. https://pi.math.cornell.edu/~hubbard/SpidersFinal.pdf